The C++ multimap rbegin method is employed to retrieve a reverse iterator pointing to the final element within the multimap container.

 Return value

-It returns a reverse iterator pointing to the last element of the multimap.
+It provides a reverse iterator that points to the final element of the multimap.

 Complexity